notion-cli/docs/_reference/activate.md

 # `notion activate`

-The `notion activate` command has the following synax:
+The `notion activate` command has the following syntax:

 ```
 Re-Enable Notion in the current shell